 enabled = true

-Pretty simple so far, let's get into something a bit more interesting.
+It feels complicated but it's really pretty simple so far.
+Now, let's get into something a bit more interesting.

 # Fail2ban configuration file